aturner-epcc/docs-test2/docs/user-guide/debug.md

     srun -n=256 --nodes=2 --tasks-per-node=128 --cpus-per-task=1 --time=01:00:00 --export=ALL \
                 --account=[budget code] --partition=standard --qos=standard ./my_exe &

-!!!note
+!!! note
     This example has set the job time limit to 1 hour -- if you need longer, change the `--time` command.

 Once the job has finished running, load the `stat` module to view the
 results: